510: The Painted Hills

 Mount Rushmore!
 Before it was built.

 Mount Rushmore is a mountain in the Black Hills of South Dakota that features the gigantic heads of four presidents, each about 60 feet high, carved out of the granite of the mountain: George Washington, Thomas Jefferson, Abraham Lincoln, and Teddy Roosevelt.
+(The historian who proposed Mt.
+Rushmore originally wanted it to feature western heroes like Buffalo Bill Cody and Lewis & Clark.)
 Work on the memorial began in 1927 and was finished in 1941 under sculptor Gutzon Borglum.

 And a rapid runs through it.